nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example of usage:

 * Add a monthly-recurrent expenditure on candies of $20 to Alice's expenditure.
-This expenditure is tagged under the "Food and Drinks" category.
+This expenditure is tagged under the " Food and Drinks" category.

   `addout /u 1 /g 1 /e 20 /d candies /c 1 /p t`